Articles on: Staging

 Site Usage

 InstaWP allows you to check the sizes of your WordPress site databases.
+Select Site Usage from the options.
+A pop-up will appear on the right showing the website's database usage.

 Install Plugins